Botanical Ingredient

 Why We Use It

 Aloe vera is the plant everyone knows — and for good reason.
-The gel is genuinely one of the most effective topical healers in the botanical world.
-I grow it because having a living first-aid kit steps from the workshop is practical, and because the acemannan and polysaccharide content brings real moisturizing and healing depth to any formula it touches.
+The gel is genuinely one of the most valued botanicals in the skin care world.
+I grow it because having a living source of skin-soothing gel steps from the workshop is practical, and because the acemannan and polysaccharide content brings real moisturizing depth to any formula it touches.
 It is one of the most generous plants in the garden — always producing, always useful.